 GENERAL NEWS.
 The new Free Short Story Of The Month is here!
 Viva Norman!

 The paperback of Lucky Supreme, A Novel Of Many Crimes is now available in paperback on Amazon and the barnes and noble website

 Jeff Johnson is a full time novelist, Screenwriter, director and lifelong ART DORK who divides his time between the Pacific Northwest and sunny california.
-He's the author of the critically acclaimed Tattoo Machine, Everything Under The Moon, Knottspeed A Love Story, and the Darby Holland Crime Trilogy Lucky Supreme, A Long Crazy Burn, and The Animals After Midnight and The philadelphia noir novel Deadbomb Bingo Ray. stay tuned for developments on the much anticipated road trip noir shopping cart.
+He's the author of the critically acclaimed Tattoo Machine, Everything Under The Moon, Knottspeed A Love Story, and the Darby Holland Crime Trilogy Lucky Supreme, A Long Crazy Burn, and The Animals After Midnight and The philadelphia noir novel Deadbomb Bingo Ray. stay tuned for developments on the much anticipated film The Kinjiku.
 The Lucky Supreme Trilogy was acquired by Italian publisher Fanucci and optioned for television by the oscar winning Mark Harris of The harris company.
 The Kinjiku is Johnson’s directoral debut. representation By Stuart Miller.

 “Jeff Johnson is a gifted and natural storyteller, and he knows about things you don’t know.”-John Irving, Academy Award Winning author of Cider House Rules

 “One of the best books I’ve read so far this year…” –Jeff VanderMeer, New York Times Bestselling author of the South Reach Trilogy

 “Equally hilarious, alarming, heartbreaking, rebellious, and philosophical, Tattoo Machine gets inside your head...” ---Donald Ray Pollack

 “Funny, outlandish, and sometimes disturbing…” --NEW YORK POST